Mr Edit logo

 Some editors are happy to work on anything (and I'm not casting aspersions on anyone by that remark).
 For myself, I need to enjoy and become involved in a project, and if I feel it's below a certain threshold, I simply won't be able to do a good job and would prefer not to take it on.

-You might want to read my page But they rejected me!
+You might want to read my page Rejection Letters

 I might not want to take on a project simply because I don't have sufficient experience of a genre to be of any use.
 I've written some sci-fi, for instance, and I've read a fair bit (mostly older stuff; Philip K Dick, Isaac Asimov, Arthur C Clarke, Ray Bradbury, etc), but there are styles within styles, and some sci-fi goes right over my head.